bootique/bootique-swagger/README.md

 A more complex workflow is when you have one or more API specifications, generate Java code from them (models, API endpoints), and then need to combine them together and/or extend them with extra app-specific fragments.
 So essentially going from specification(s) to code and then back to a single specification ("Spec-Code-Spec").
-Everything described in the "Code-First" section above applies to the last step (code to spec).

-Going from spec to code is outside the scope of `bootique-swagger-openapi`, yet let us mention some ideas on code generation.
-There are various code generators available (e.g.
+Everything described in the "Code-First" section above applies to the last step (code to spec), but Going from spec to code (the first step in this workflow) is outside the responsibility of `bootique-swagger-openapi` and is handled by a third-party code generator.

-[openapi-generator](https://github.com/OpenAPITools/openapi-generator), but as of this writing (March 2020), most do not support OpenAPI-compatible Swagger annotations (`io.swagger.core.v3:swagger-annotations` package).
+There are various code generators available (such as [openapi-generator](https://github.com/OpenAPITools/openapi-generator), but as of this writing (March 2020), most do not support OpenAPI-compatible Swagger annotations (`io.swagger.core.v3:swagger-annotations` package).
 The only tool that we found to support it is unsurprisingly coming from Swagger itself.
 It is